-Strikingly, the cognitive and social consequences of cerebellar injury show an opposite age-dependence from the motor consequences.
+Strikingly, the cognitive and social consequences of cerebellar injury show an opposite age dependence from the motor consequences.
 When motor-related cerebellar regions are lesioned, adult injury leads to ataxia, dysarthria, dysphagia, and other problems of muscular coordination and timing (Timmann et al., 2008).
 These motor dysfunctions attenuate with time.
-In children, acquired lesions of the cerebellar hemisphere lead to motor development that is normal or only moderately delayed (Tavano et al., 2007).
+In children, acquired lesions of the cerebellar hemispheres lead to motor development that is normal or only moderately delayed (Tavano et al., 2007).
 In very preterm children, no correlation has been observed between the volume of the underdeveloped cerebellum and motor function later in childhood (Allin et al., 2001).
 Long-term compensation is unlikely only in cerebellar agenesis, in which motor function remains underdeveloped throughout life (Timmann et al., 2003).
-Thus, the cerebellum is compensatable with respect to motor functions, but cognitive and social functions are specifically vulnerable to early-life perturbation of cerebellum - suggesting a sensitive-period mechanism.
+Thus, the cerebellum is compensatable with respect to motor functions, but cognitive and social functions are specifically vulnerable to early-life perturbation of cerebellum-suggesting a sensitive-period mechanism.

-Brain development in early life is a robust process, but normal experience is an essential component (Figure 3).
-In the process of experience-expectant plasticity, developing brains go through sensitive periods (Wiesel, 1981; Knudsen, 2004) during which they require a minimum level of normal experience.
+Normal experience is an essential component of brain development (Figure 2).
 Activity in one brain area can induce nearly irreversible changes in another brain area through structural and synaptic plasticity mechanisms (Hensch, 2005).
-For example, in primary visual cortex, mismatch of visual input due to monocular deprivation during the sensitive period for ocular dominance column formation leads to an overrepresentation of the nondeprived eye and a failure to create a binocular map.
-A sensitive period has been observed for thalamocortical auditory processing (Barkat et al., 2011).
+Long-range projections are sculpted by local circuit dynamics, the bestknown case being that of thalamocortical systems.
+In primary visual cortex, mismatch of visual input due to monocular deprivation during the sensitive period for ocular dominance column formation leads to an overrepresentation of the nondeprived eye and a failure to create a binocular map.
+Similarly, a sensitive period has been observed for auditory processing in mice (Barkat et al., 2011; Yang et al., 2012).
+Overall, in the process of experience-expectant plasticity, developing brains go through sensitive periods (Knudsen, 2004; Wiesel, 1981) during which they require a minimum level of normal experience.
+In light of these findings, cerebellar-thalamic-neocortical communication may also shape the refinement of neocortical circuitry.

-Dendritic and axonal mechanisms for sensitive-period refinement.
-A characteristic pattern of cellular growth during sensitive periods is initial exuberant growth of dendritic and axonal arborizations, followed by activity-dependent pruning of unwanted connections (Knudsen, 2004).
+Dendritic and Axonal Mechanisms for Sensitive-Period Refinement arborizations, followed by activity-dependent pruning of unwanted connections.
+These phenomena have been observed in diverse systems that include mammals, songbirds, and barn owls (reviewed in Knudsen, 2004).
 In activity-dependent plasticity, incoming information is a driver of circuit refinement.
-The same pattern may apply to developmental disorders.
+The same principle may apply to developmental disorders.
 For example, cerebral palsy can be modeled in animals by blocking corticospinal activity on one side in early postnatal life (Friel and Martin, 2007).
 In this case, descending corticospinal projections normally undergo an initial period of bilateral mapping, after which Hebbian activity-dependent competition leads to the preferential elimination of ipsilateral projections.
 Blockade of activity prevents this process and the functional separation of the two tracts does not occur.